tomatau/tomatao-blog/posts/server-side-hmr.md

 ## Hot Styles

 As styles often live in monolith static CSS files, hot updates don't work for free.
-There are two solutions here, **in-line styles** or [CSS modules](https://github.com/css-modules/css-modules).
+There are two solutions here, **in-line styles** or splitting up the CSS file.

 **In-line styles** are the simple solution, they're just JavaScript objects and work like any other hot update.
 In combination with Babel-Transform, no changes are needed to a regular hot configuration.